 - Review and update your current automatic reimbursement settings, then click Save.

 I am in the Aetna HealthFund with the health reimbursement arrangement (HRA).
 If I contribute to an FSA, which account is used first when paying medical claims?

 For all medical claims, the money in your HRA will always be depleted first, even if you have a remaining balance in your FSA from the prior year.
 Once your HRA funds are exhausted, reimbursements will be processed from your general purpose health care FSA.

 How do I submit a claim for orthodontia expenses?

 You must submit the FSA claim form and receipt of payment to PayFlex.
 Orthodontia claims will not be reimbursed through Auto Pay.

 If I'm a U.S. citizen working outside of the United States, can I receive reimbursement from my health care FSA?

-Yes, your health care expenses are reimbursable.
-Simply submit a claim form.
-See FSA reimbursement forms under Take action to access the Aetna health care FSA form.
-You can also fax the form to 888-238-3539.
-If you pay in foreign currency, please indicate the currency so Aetna can complete the conversion.
+Yes, your eligible health care expenses are reimbursable.
+Simply submit the FSA claim form.
+If you pay in foreign currency, please indicate the currency so PayFlex can complete the conversion.